-Survivor pension (jobseeker support): Paid to a widow(er) with no children or whose youngest child is aged 14 or older.
-Must be available for full-time or part-time work and be a citizen or permanent resident aged 19 or older with at least two years of residency.
+Survivor pension (job seeker support): Paid to a widow with no children or whose youngest child is aged 14 or older or to a widower whose youngest child is aged 14 or older.
+Must be available for full-time or part-time work and be a citizen or permanent resident aged 19 or older with at least two years of residence.

 Survivor pension (sole parent support): Paid to a widow(er) whose youngest child is younger than age 14.
-Must prepare for work (if the youngest child is younger than age 5) or seek part-time work of at least 15 hours a week (if the youngest child is aged 5 to 13).
-Must be a citizen or permanent resident aged 19 or older with at least two years of residency.
+Must participate in employment training or job placement seminars (if the youngest child is younger than age 3) or seek part-time work of at least 20 hours a week (if the youngest child is aged 3 to 13).
+Must be a citizen or permanent resident aged 20 or older with at least two years of residence.

 Orphan's benefit (income tested): Paid to the primary caregiver of an orphan younger than age 18 whose biological or adoptive parents are dead, cannot be found, or are incapable of caring for the child due to a serious long-term disability.
 The caregiver must be aged 18 or older and expect to care for the child for at least 12 months.
-The child must be a resident and physically present in New Zealand; the caregiver must be a resident and continuously physically present in New Zealand for at least 12 months.
+The child must be a resident and physically present in New Zealand; or the caregiver must be a resident and continuously physically present in New Zealand for at least 12 months.

 Funeral grant: May be paid to assist with funeral expenses.
-There is an income and asset test based on the deceased's circumstances before death
+There is an income and asset test based on the deceased's circumstances before death.